Uncategorized

 All copyrighted materials included within Memories Incorporated dba Memories of Dallas are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits Memories Incorporated to utilize copyrighted materials to further scholarship, education, and inform the public.
 Memories Incorporated makes every effort to conform to the principles of fair use and to comply with copyright law.

-Share to your Facebook page or Twitter, click on the links below.
+You can also share this story on your Facebook age or Twitter, click on the links below.

 TAGS